MicrosoftDocs/dynamics-365-fraud-protection/content/security-compliance.md

 # Security, compliance, and data subject requests

 Microsoft runs on trust.
-Microsoft Dynamics 365 Fraud Protection is built on the four Microsoft Trusted Cloud foundational principles: security, privacy, compliance, and transparency.
+Microsoft Dynamics 365 Fraud Protection is built on the four foundational principles that Microsoft has defined for a trusted cloud: security, privacy, compliance, and transparency.
 Microsoft safeguards your business knowledge as if it were its own.

 For more information, see the following resources: